-Important Dates for the Hodingells family
+Early History of the Hodingells family

 This web page shows only a small excerpt of our Hodingells research.
 Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Hodingells History in all our PDF Extended History products and printed products wherever possible.